Why are all versions of Logtalk numbered 2.x?

 Which Prolog-dependent factors are most crucial for good Logtalk performance?

 Logtalk compiles objects assuming first-argument indexing for static code.
 First-argument indexing of dynamic code, when available, helps improving performance due to the automatic caching of method lookups and the necessary use of book-keeping tables by the runtime engine (this is specially important when using event-driven programming).
 Dynamic objects and static objects containing dynamic predicates also benefit from first-argument indexing of dynamic predicates.
-In addition, message processing may imply two meta-calls (in order to verify if a message is valid and to translate between the message term and its internal representation).
-Therefore, good Prolog performance on meta-calls translates to improved message processing performance.
+The availability of multi-argument indexing, notably for dynamic predicates, also benefits dynamic binding performance.

 How does Logtalk performance compares with plain Prolog and with Prolog modules?

 Plain Prolog, Prolog modules, and Logtalk objects provide different trade-offs between performance and features.
-In general, for a given predicate definition, the best performance will be attained using plain Prolog, second will be Prolog modules, and finally Logtalk objects.
-Whenever static binding is used, the performance of Logtalk is close to that of plain Prolog.
+In general, for a given predicate definition, the best performance will be attained using plain Prolog, second will be Prolog modules (assuming no explicitly qualified calls are used), and finally Logtalk objects.
+Whenever static binding is used, the performance of Logtalk is equal or close to that of plain Prolog (depending on the Prolog virtual machine implementation and compiler optimizations).
 You can find here some simple benchmark tests using some popular Prolog compilers.

 Can Logtalk be used in commercial applications?